Posts

 Proteus uses a ‘parent and child’ WBS tree dividing tasks into work packages

 Perhaps most importantly, a WBS provides a clear framework for team communication and coordination.
-Without a WBS, teams are more likely to duplicate effort, overlook key objectives, or exceed their budgets.
+Without a WBS, project team members are more likely to duplicate effort, overlook key objectives, or exceed their budgets.
 In short, a well-constructed WBS can make the difference between project success and failure.
-When used correctly, it is a powerful tool for ensuring that all stakeholders are on the same page and that projects are completed on time, on budget, and to the required standards.

 Importance of allocating resources to a project